AAlx0451/Small-LibC/README.md

 Some Mach syscalls implemented with libMach.
 To obtain one (required for stdio), use `./getlibmach.sh`

-Full time, stdio and string are implemented.
-StdLib is TODO, Locale is VERY low-priority, but RuneLocale parser already done (reverse-engeneered)
+Full time, stdio, stdlib and string are implemented.
+Locale is VERY low-priority, but RuneLocale parser already done (reverse-engeneered)

 Note that LibM (IEEE&ANSI full BTW) and string are git submodules, so run git submodule update --recursive --init